-Students may also initiate a report of a potentially bias-related incident by contacting the Dean of Students or Security.
+Students may also initiate a report of a potentially bias-related incident by contacting the Vice President of Student Development/Dean of Students or Security.
 If an incident involves a possible crime, students may also directly contact the Indianola Police Department at 515-961-9400.